TheWorldSim/data-curator/README.md

 - [ ] Localisation
 - [ ] Docker containerise
 - [ ] Support (long polling etc) / warn when multiple tabs open
+- [ ] Experiment with isomorphic and use mapDispatchToProps instead of the "dispatchers" etc to allow this.
 - [ ] Post ejection TODO list (see below)

 ## Updating